 Submit it to the following email address: email@example.com or send the material to the Fritt Ord Foundation’s mailing address (putting the digital material on a flash drive/memory stick).

 You are also allowed to submit supplementary material, such as books and/or newspaper clippings.
-Provide information about the number of attachments and what kind of material is attached in a separate cover letter.
-Label the envelope ‘Norwegian Journal of Photography’, and submit all material to:
+Specify the number of attachments and what kind of material is attached in a separate cover letter.
+If you send your file by post, please label the envelope “Norwegian Journal of Photography”, and send all material to:

 Fritt Ord, Uranienborgveien 2, 0258 Oslo.